piappl/ea-idl/MODEL.md

 - All P7 objects need to be stereotyped with `DataElement`
 - All P7 objects need to be stereotype with one of: `idlUnion`, `idlEnum`, `idlStruct`, `idlTypedef`

-## Napespaces
+## Namespaces

-- We can have nampespaces/packages
+- We can have namespaces/packages
 - those can be nested
 - package with classes cannot have other packages (so only packages without classes can have subpackages)

 ## Naming

 All modelled elements must be named with alpha-numeric characters and underscores.
-Naming conventions follow Python ones (https://peps.python.org/pep-0008/):
+Naming conventions follow Python ones (<https://peps.python.org/pep-0008/>):

-- PascalCase for classees - `FirstClass`
+- PascalCase for classes - `FirstClass`
 - snake_case for packages - `first_package`
 - snake_case for variables/attributes - `first_value`
 - Enum types suffixed with Enum - `FooEnum_FIRST_VALUE`